 Where was Frankenstein filmed?
-The house and all the locations
+The house and all the filming locations

 Posted by

-Blending stunning cinematography with striking real-world locations, Guillermo del Toro’s Frankenstein, was filmed across the United Kingdom and Canada.
+Blending stunning cinematography with striking locations, Guillermo del Toro’s Frankenstein was filmed across the United Kingdom and Canada.

 Scotland plays a major role in the film’s visuals, evoking the story’s gothic European world.

-As in his previous films, del Toro avoided excessive CGI, choosing instead to build sets on soundstages and make use of real-world locations whenever possible.
+As in his previous films, de Mexican director avoided excessive CGI, choosing instead to build sets on soundstages and make use of real-world locations whenever possible.

 We’ve tried to keep spoilers at bay in our comprehensive guide to all the filming locations of Frankenstein, listed in order of their first appearance.